KaranMavadhiya/Android_Kickstart/README.md

 ## Utility
 * CommonUtil
 * EncriptionUtil to encript string
-* LogUtil to she Log
+* LogUtil to Log android.Log
 * PreferenceUtil to save SharedPreferences
 * ValidationUtil to validate data
   * isNullString